When it’s time to head to the tennis court, I’m sure you’d rather just pick up your bag knowing everything you need is already in it, right?

 4. Tennis Racket

-There are still some tennis players who don’t bring extra tennis rackets.
+There are still some tennis players who don’t bring an extra racket.
 Instead, they rely on the good graces of other people to lend them one should they have a problem.

-While there’s generally nothing wrong with borrowing an extra racket, it doesn’t show great sportsmanship – assuming someone else will always have a ready racket.
+While there’s generally nothing wrong with borrowing a friend’s racket, it doesn’t show great sportsmanship – assuming someone else will always have one ready to use.

 5. Extra Grips / Overgrips